Dominican Republic: Immigration in the 20th and 21st centuries

-In the 20th century, many Arabs (from Lebanon, Syria, and Palestine), Japanese, and, to a lesser degree, Koreans settled in the country as agricultural laborers and merchants.
+In the 20th century, many Arabs (from the Ottoman Empire), Japanese, and, to a lesser degree, Koreans settled in the country as agricultural laborers and merchants.
 The Chinese companies found business in telecom, mining, and railroads.
-The Arab community is rising at an increasing rate and is estimated at 80,000.
+The Arab community is estimated at 80,000.

 Immigrant groups in the country include West Asians—mostly Lebanese, Syrians, and Palestinians; the current president, Luis Abinader, is of Lebanese descent.
 East Asians, Koreans, ethnic Chinese and Japanese, can also be found.
 Europeans are represented mostly by Spanish whites but also with smaller populations of Germans, Italians, French, British, Dutch, Swiss, Russians, and Hungarians.

 In addition, there are descendants of immigrants who came from other Caribbean islands, including St. Kitts and Nevis, Antigua, St. Vincent, Montserrat, Tortola, St. Croix, St. Thomas, and Guadeloupe.
 They are known locally as Cocolos.
 They worked on sugarcane plantations and docks and settled mainly in the cities of San Pedro de Macorís and Puerto Plata.
 Puerto Rican, and to a lesser extent, Cuban immigrants fled to the Dominican Republic from the mid-1800s until about 1940 due to a poor economy and social unrest in their respective home countries.
 Many Puerto Rican immigrants settled in Higüey, among other cities, and quickly assimilated due to similar culture.
 Before and during World War II, 800 Jewish refugees moved to the Dominican Republic.